ua-2025q1-phys305/hw1/README.md

 **Note**:
 **The submission deadline is a strict cutoff.
-No points will be awarded for submissions made after the deadline.**
+No submission will be accepted after the deadline.**g Be sure to manage your time effectively and plan ahead to ensure your work is submitted on time.
-Be sure to manage your time effectively and plan ahead to ensure your work is submitted on time.
+Frequent and incremental `git commit` and `git push` are recommended to ensure your latest work are seen.

 ## Additional Notes